 Mr. Pantuso is a native of Bradford, PA.
 He holds a bachelor’s degree from the University of Pittsburgh and a master’s degree from George Washington University’s school of Business and Government.

-He serves on the U.S. Chamber of Commerce’s Committee of 100 leading association executives and is on the Boards of the American Highway Users Association, the Roadway Safety Foundation, the Motorcoach Marketing Council, and the Boy Scouts of America – National Capital Area Council.
+He serves on the U.S. Chamber of Commerce’s Committee of 100 leading association executives and is on the Boards of the American Highway Users Association, the Roadway Safety Foundation and the Boy Scouts of America – National Capital Area Council.
 He is also an appointee to the U.S. Department of Transportation’s Motor Carrier Safety Advisory Council and the National Advisory Committee of Travel and Tourism Infrastructure.
 He is also a 2016 recipient of the National Eagle Scout Association's Outstanding Eagle Scout Award and a 2018 recipient of the Alumni Award of Distinction from the University of Pittsburgh – Bradford, PA Campus.